ScottHuan199680/legendary-broccoli/README.md

 ## Contact

 Feel free to reach out to me if you have any questions, suggestions, or just want to chat about software engineering and programming.
-You can find me on [LinkedIn](#) and [Twitter](#).
+You can find me on [LinkedIn](https://www.linkedin.com/in/scott-dawson-00693736)

 Let's code something amazing together! 🚀